-(And on an entirely selfish note, we also object to this sort of behaviour.
+(And on an entirely selfish note, we also object to this sort of behavior.
 Sending commercial waste to domestic collections takes money out of the UK waste industry, and costs jobs in the long run.)

 According to government statistics, fly-tipping costs councils over £40 million per year, which could be diverted into other projects.
 In 2011, it was estimated that 75 incidents occur every hour, as individuals and rogue businesses attempt to avoid disposing of rubbish lawfully.
 With only one in fifty cases resulting in a successful prosecution, some businesses – particularly those in the building trade that generate a large mass of waste – think it a risk worth taking.

 We spoke to one council in the south of England which has a problem with fly-tipping in both rural and urban areas, and they tell us that despite restricted budgets, the tide is turning on fly-tippers.

 Their new-found success was thanks to the advent of improved camera technology, which allows small, unobtrusive devices to be mounted overlooking known fly tipping hotspots.
 Activated by movement, enforcement officers are now able to film wrong doers in the act of dumping rubbish, and image quality is of such high quality they’re able to identify the number plates of vehicles involved, even in low light.

 Often used by wildlife enthusiasts to film wild animals in the dark, these cameras have found a new use in uncovering another sort of nocturnal creature – the night time fly-tipper.
 The portability of these cameras means they can be moved around on a day to day basis, meaning large areas can be covered, collecting court-approved evidence at a relatively low cost.